codexagon/finwise/README.md

 # finwise

-A finance tracking application built in Python using PySide6 and sqlite3.
+A slightly gamified finance tracking application built in Python using PySide6 and sqlite3.

 ## Installation